What does China's version of the world map look like?

 The vivid memories of many Chinese regarding the actions of Japan during the Second World War, as well as the discovery of undersea oil reserves in the area in the 1960s, have only served to oxygenate this geopolitical fire.
 A potentially lethal, high-speed game of “cat-and-mouse” between Japanese coast guard and Chinese fishing vessels has become increasingly common.

-Consequently, modern Chinese maps also include the Senkaku/Diaoyu Islands as part of China’s integral territory.
+Consequently, modern Chinese world maps also include the Senkaku/Diaoyu Islands as part of China’s integral territory.

 The hills are alive

 The mountainous Sino-Indian border is another area where there may be some substantial differences between the average Chinese world map and those used in various other countries.

 2020 saw this frozen conflict go molten hot for a frightening couple of days.
 In June of 2020, an undisclosed number of Chinese and Indian soldiers were killed and injured in hand-to-hand brawls as border patrols from the two countries clashed with each other in a disputed corner of the Himalayas.